ejb/elliotbentley.com/src/pages/blog/you-should-start-a-meetup.md

 ---
-date: 2015-02-22
+pubDate: 2015-02-22
 layout: ../../layouts/post.astro
 title: "You should start a meetup group."
 ---

 Too many people want to go to [Hacks/Hackers London](http://www.meetup.com/HacksHackersLondon/).
 Despite catering for hundreds of people each month, tickets are snapped up in a matter of minutes.
 Its organisers [simply can't meet the demand](http://www.meetup.com/HacksHackersLondon/messages/boards/thread/48742998/0/#127748520) (and no wonder, because it's always a bloody brilliant night).